kobertlam/stock-analysis/README.md

 - The refactored code obviously took shorter time to generate the results based on the same dataset.
 - The main difference was in the looping logic:
 1. In the original code, it loops through the same data for 12 times (once for each ticker).
-2. In the refactored code, it run loop through the data once only.
+2. In the refactored code, it loops through the data once only.
 ```
    'Original code
    '4) Loop through tickers